urbit/UIPs/UIPS/UIP-01XX.md

 description: Propose a new system for deriving jet registrations and hinting which requires no stored state in the interpreter.
 author: ~ritpub-sipsyl (eamsden)
 status: Draft
-type: <Standards Track, Process, or Informational>
+type: Standards Track
-category: Kernel, Hoon, Nock # Only required for Standards Track.
+category: Hoon, Nock # Only required for Standards Track.
 Otherwise, remove this field.
 created: 2024-03-25
 ---